clojupedia/clojupedia.org/README.md

 # Clojupedia

-Prototype of a community-driven effort to centralize knowledge about Clojure libraries and resources.

-Powerful query capabilities organized around a knowledge graph for discovering the libraries you need (and deserve).

-See current version, a basic example exploring core features and capabilities, at [this link](https://clojupedia.github.io/#/page/contents).

-Powered by [Logseq](https://logseq.com).
-Open this graph in the application to enjoy its full potential.
+Community-driven effort for maintaining a clear, searchable view on the Clojure ecosystem.

+See the [clojupedia.org](https://clojupedia.org) for more information.

+---

 # License

 Licensed under [CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode)

-Copyright © 2021 Adam Helinski and contributors
+Copyright © 2021 Protosens SRL and contributors